-This problem was studied in [6] for the case of linear clock and envelope functions, where it was shown that it is impossible to synchronize to within a constant in inadequate graphs.
-Some questions concerning more general synchronization problems were raised.
-It was pointed out, for example, that diverging linear clocks can easily be synchronized to within a constant if nodes can run their logical clocks as the logarithm of their hardware clocks.
-For a large class of clock and envelope functions (increasing and invertible clocks, non-decreasing envelopes), we are able to characterize the best synchronization possible in inadequate graphs.
+This problem was studied in [DHS] for the case of linear clock and envelope functions, where it was shown that it is impossible to synchronize to within a constant in inadequate graphs.
+Some more general synchronization issues were raised, such as that diverging linear clocks can be synchronized to within a constant if nodes can run their logical clocks as the logarithm of their hardware clocks.
+For a large class of clock and envelope functions (increasing and invertible clocks, non-decreasing envelopes), we can characterize the best synchronization possible in inadequate graphs.
 This synchronization requires no communication whatsoever.

-We model node i's hardware clock, $D_i$ , as an input to the device at node i that has value $D_i(t)$ at time t.
+We model node i's hardware clock, D_i , as an input to the device at node i that has value $D_i(t)$ at time t.
 The value of the hardware clock at time t is assumed to be part of the state of the node at time t.
 The time on node i's logical clock at real time t is given by a function of the entire state of node i.
-Thus, if $E_i$ is a behavior of node i (such that node i is in state $E_i(t)$ at time t), then we express i's logical clock value at time t as $C_i(E_i(t))$ .
+Thus, if E_i is a behavior of node i (such that node i is in state $E_i(t)$ at time t), then we express i's logical clock value at time t as $C_i(E_i(t))$.

 We assume that any aspect of the system which is dependent upon time (such as transmission delay, minimum step time, maximum rate of message transmission) is a function of the states of the hardware clocks.
-Having made this assumption, it is clear that speeding up or slowing down the hardware clocks uniformly in different behaviors cannot be observable to the nodes, so the only impact on the behaviors should be that they speed up or slow down in the same way as the hardware clocks.
+Having made this assumption, it is clear that speeding up or slowing down the hardware clocks uniformly in a behavior E cannot be observable to the nodes, so that the only impact on a E should be to change the (unobserved) real times at which events occur.

 To formalize this assumption, we need to talk about scaling clocks and behaviors.
-Let hbe any invertible function of time.
+Let h be any invertible function of time.
 If E is a behavior (of a edge or node), then Eh, the behavior E scaled by h, is such that Eh(t)=E(h(t)), for all times t.
 Similarly, Dh is the hardware clock D scaled by h: Dh(t)=D(h(t)).
-If $\mathscr{E}$ is a system behavior or scenario, $\mathscr{E}h$ is the system behavior or scenario obtained by scaling every node and edge behavior in $\mathscr{E}$ by h.
-Similarly, if $\mathscr{S}$ is a system, then $\mathscr{S}h$ is the system obtained by scaling every clock in $\mathscr{S}$ by h.
+If E is a system behavior or scenario, Eh is the system behavior or scenario obtained by scaling every node and edge behavior in E by h.
+Similarly, if S is a system, then Sh is the system obtained by scaling every clock in S by h.
 Intuitively, a scaled clock or behavior is in the state at time t that the corresponding unscaled clock or behavior is in at time h(t).